codespaces-contrib/codespaces-multi-repo/README.md

 # Multi-Repo Codespaces Example

 When working with a multi-repository application, you often have a primary "bootstrap" repository that contains getting started information and local configuration files.
-You may also have a repository for your personal work that includes configuration or scripts that you use to create set up a local environment.
-In both cases, you may then clone multiple repositories onto your local machine that make up your application or multiple personal repositories.
+You may also have a repository for your personal work that includes configuration files or scripts that you use to set up a your machine.
+In both cases, you likely then clone multiple repositories onto your local machine that make up your application or multiple personal repositories.

-GitHub Codespaces can conceptually work with this this model as well since you can create a codespace from this bootstrap repository and then clone other repositories you need into it.
+GitHub Codespaces can conceptually work this same way since you can create a codespace from a bootstrap repository and then clone other repositories into the codespace.
 However, to improve security, Codespaces currently limits access to other repositories through a repository scoped token by default.
-While you can expect improvements here in time, the good news is that you can use a personal access token instead to work around this limitation today.
-This sample illustrates how to add a personal access token to a user-specific secret in GitHub, and assign it to a codespace for use instead of the default `GITHUB_TOKEN`.
+While you can expect improvements here in time, the good news is that you can use a personal access token to work around this limitation today.
+This sample illustrates how to add a personal access token to a user-specific secret in GitHub, and assign it to a codespace for use instead of the default `GITHUB_TOKEN`, and even automatically clone other repositories.

 > **Note:** Part of the reason Codespaces defaults to repo scoped tokens is to limit the impact of your codespace being unknowingly compromised.
 For example, a repository you cloned could include a malicious tool that triggers on build.
 Using a personal access token as described here expands what a malicious process or stolen token can access, so only do this with repositories you trust, and consider minimizing privileges you give the token to only what you actually need.

-The way this sample works is by using `postCreateCommand` in `.devcontainer/devcontainer.json` to execute `clone-repos.sh`.
-This script will change the git credential manager to use your personal access token, and automatically clone any repositories in `repos-to-clone.list` under the `/workspaces` folder in the codespace.

 ## Try it